kyma-project/kyma/docs/04-operation-guides/operations/10-backup-kyma.md

 ### Prerequisites

-  The minimum supported Kubernetes version is 1.17, which supports CSI-enabled StorageClass to create a PVC.
+  The minimum supported Kubernetes version is 1.17.

 ### Steps